-Mob Psycho 100 Season 3 is already being Googled by anime fans and yet the second season seemed to offer a solid ending with an epic conclusion.
+Mob Psycho 100 Season 3 is in high demand by anime fans and yet the second season seemed to offer a solid ending with an epic conclusion.
 Already, a Mob Psycho 100 II OVA episode has been confirmed for late 2019 (see below for more details).
 But is it even possible for there to be a third season of the anime series based on the ending of Mob Psycho 100 Season 2 Episode 13?

 The answer really depends on the pacing of the adaptation and whether or not anime studio Bones decides to significantly expand on the action sequences while staying faithful to the source material.
 After all, the remaining story arcs in the manga series doesn’t seem that long at first glance.

 The second season was produced by Bones studio B director Yuzuru Tachikawa and the same staff from the first season.

 In the past, Tachikawa has openly discussed how “Mob Psycho 100 is very receptive to new ideas.”

 “The big question was: how could I keep the adaptation faithful to the source?
 I drew a massive blank—honestly, I don’t think anybody had a clear-cut idea of what an adaptation would look like,” Tchikawa told Crunchyroll back in 2016.

 “But, while I was fretting over how I’d approach the adaptation, I came to the realization that the show would be an opportunity to try out a number of new ideas.”